Panel: “How Leadership Impacts Transformation Success”

 Board Director Value Stream Management Consortium

-At this stage in my journey, I’m focused on making my most meaningful impact yet—by helping organizations build systems that empower people, serve communities, and leave something better behind.
+I’m now focused on making the most meaningful impact of my career, helping organizations build systems and cultures that empower people, deliver value, and leave something better behind.

 Learn more from my mission, collaboration, and posts.